Baker Years (2007-today)

 Robin Baker with students on Juniors Abroad

-By the 2017- 2018 academic school year, the university had seen a boost in enrollment with a total of 4,080 students – undergraduate and graduate students combined, becoming one of the biggest private-colleges in Oregon.
-George Fox accomplished this despite low graduation rates in Oregon by using data-driven marketing and the promise of community embodied in its Be Known promise.
+By the 2023-24 academic school year, the university had seen a boost in enrollment with a total of 4,084 students becoming the largest private college in Oregon.
+George Fox accomplished this despite low high school graduation rates in Oregon by using data-driven marketing and the promise of community embodied in its Be Known promise.
 Additionally, under Baker’s leadership, the school has become more diverse.
 Ethnic minorities account for 28.7% of the student population now.
-This was thanks to the Act Six scholarship program initiated in 2008 which connects local faith-based community affiliates with faith- and social justice-based colleges to equip emerging urban and community leaders to engage the college campus and their communities at home.
-Also important was the Bridge Scholarship which is a full-ride scholarship offered to select incoming freshmen who are first-generation college students.
+This was thanks in part to the Act Six scholarship program initiated in 2008 which connects local faith-based community affiliates with faith- and social justice-based colleges to equip emerging urban and community leaders to engage the college campus and their communities at home.
+Also important was the Bridge Scholarship which was a full-ride scholarship offered to select incoming freshmen who are first-generation college students.

-New additions were made to the sports program, the biggest of which was the return of Football, announced in 2011 and fully implemented by 2014.
-This proclamation brought in substantial funding as well as attracting new students who came in as a result of recruiting.
-With expansions made to the Austin Sports Complex and renovations in the Chehalem Aquatic Center lacrosse was also added as well as Men’s and Women’s swimming teams by 2018.
+New additions were made to the sports program, the biggest of which was the return of football, announced in 2011 and fully implemented by 2014.
+This brought in substantial funding as well as attracting new students who came in as a result of recruiting.
+With expansions made to the Austin Sports Complex, renovations in the Chehalem Aquatic Center, lacrosse was also added as well as Men’s and Women’s swimming teams by 2018.

 Austin Sports Complex